memfault/interrupt/_posts/2024-04-20-coroutines.md

  - Suspended coroutine can be destroyed.
 This destruction is safe: all destructors of promise_type, arguments, and stored variables... are called properly
  - The `coroutine_type` does not need to have `step` semantics, the `coroutine_type` has access to `std::coroutine_handle<promise_type>` which provides the interface to resume the coroutine.
 The `coroutine_handle` might as well be implemented in a way that one method keeps resuming the coroutine until it finishes.
  - Coroutines can be nested.
 One can combine `coroutine_type` to be also valid `awaiter`, this gives a possibility to have recursive coroutines, in which one `step` of the top coroutine does one step of the inner coroutine.

+More detailed description and a good source of truth is cppreference: https://en.cppreference.com/w/cpp/language/coroutines

 ### Some coroutines